hasenj/sehm/readme.md

 Here, jscript and csslink are custom tags that produce the html biolerplates necessary to include .js and .css files.

-'page is a custom tag that can also be thought of as a layout template.
+`page` is a custom tag that can also be thought of as a layout template.

-A layout template specified the general structure of a page and puts placeholders for things to be filled out later on.
+The point of a template is to specify the general structure of a page, while putting placeholders for things to be filled out later on.
 Because custom tags can process custom attributes, these attributes can be used to specify placeholders for templates.

-Here's a usage example:

     arc> (render-html (page 'title "Html template" 'js '("first.js" "second.js") (div "This is my content")))
     <html>